How blockchain is finding its way into complex insurance claims

 - Ethereum based Smart Contracts tend to be slower when too many transactions are processed on it.

 So should the hurdles and challenges deter one from applying blockchain into the applications?
-Certainly not, blockchain has found its way into the complex world of insurance claims, by simplifying sharing, verifying claims data and eliminating the middleman.
+Certainly not, blockchain has found its way into the complex world of insurance claims, by simplifying sharing, verifying claims data and eliminating the mediator.
 With all the improvements done towards blockchain technology and the blockchain startups working in this direction, looks like blockchain is here to stay, isn’t it?